 Miami Retinal Detachment Attorneys

-If you or someone you know has suffered from a detached retina, but did not receive the proper treatment, your doctor can be held responsible through a medical malpractice lawsuit.
-For a free consultation at Kaire & Heffernan, LLC call 305-372-0123 or call toll-free at 866-769-0123.
-You can also contact us online and we’ll get back to you as soon as possible.
+If you or someone you know suffered a detached retina but did not receive the proper treatment, then your doctor can be held responsible through a medical malpractice lawsuit.
+For a free consultation at Kaire & Heffernan, PLLC, call 305-376-7860.
+You can also contact us online, and we’ll get back to you as soon as possible.

 Retinal Detachment Causes

-Retinal detachments most often occur when there is some trauma, such as an auto accident, slip and fall, physical assault, or work-related incident resulting in a blow to the head or neck.
+Retinal detachments most often occur when there is some trauma, such as an auto accident, a slip-and-fall, a physical assault or a work-related incident that result in blows to the head or neck.

 A retinal detachment can be one of three types:

-Exudative Detachment – Fluid builds up behind the retina without any tear, causing a separation between it and the rest of the eye.
-This can happen from eye inflammation, glaucoma, or after cataract surgery.
+- Exudative detachment: Fluid builds up behind the retina without any tear, causing a separation between it and the rest of the eye.
+This can happen from eye inflammation or glaucoma or after cataract surgery.

 When a doctor notices symptoms of retinal detachment, they must send the patient to an ophthalmologist immediately.
 According to the National Eye Institute, retinal detachment symptoms include blurred vision, dark spots floating across your vision, flashes of light, and dark shadows in the middle or sides of your vision.
 Your doctor might check for retinal tears to diagnose retinal detachment, but waiting too long can destroy the patient’s chances of recovery.

 Eye surgery is usually required to treat retinal detachment.
-However, even getting retinal detachment surgery in a timely manner does not always succeed, which is why a doctor must act quickly at the first signs of retinal detachment.
+However, even getting retinal detachment surgery in a timely manner is not always successful, which is why a doctor must act quickly at the first signs of retinal detachment.

 It is imperative that you have an experienced attorney who is familiar with Florida laws regarding personal injury and medical negligence to ensure that your rights are protected if you experience retinal detachment.

-Reach out to our law firm immediately if you or a loved one have been injured because of someone else’s negligent act.
-The Kaire & Heffernan team is here to provide professional legal services that can make a difference in your life.
-Our experienced lawyers have the dedication and skill to help you build a strong case and present it in the best manner to the court in order to get you fair compensation.
-We will fight for you!
+Reach out to our law firm immediately if you or a loved one has been injured because of someone else’s negligent act.
+We are here to provide professional legal services that can make a difference in your life.
+We are experienced lawyers who have the dedication and skill to help you build a strong case and present it in the best manner to the court in order to get you fair compensation.
+We will fight for you.